pascallaliberte/sharpen.page/docs/content-refresh-recommendations.md

 - **Priority:** high
 - **Refresh class:** `evergreen-polish`
 - Evergreen method piece — light polish + CTA to /customer-research/ or /ten/ if ending is outdated.
-- Priority refresh: add a fresh vignette if you have one; ensure ending links to /customer-research/ and /ten/.
+- Priority refresh: add a fresh vignette if you have one; ensure ending links to /customer-research/ and /ten/. *(CTA done; vignette skipped)*

 ### Purchase Decisions: The Four Forces at Play